esspego/todoAPP/README.md

 Todo is a project to manage tasks.

-Using Vue 3, Typescript, Pinia (and Vite).
+Using Vue 3, Typescript, Pinia and Vite.

 ## Build Setup